 CATEGORY SUMMARY Action to increase water supply Abstract up to pre-SR peak DO at FULL Trigger DTZ 3 or 4 and after all available supply side options have been implemented and drought permits with lower environmental impact have been utilised.
-Additional Deployable Output of action Additional 9 MI/d lion Catchment/Location River Mimram (FULL) rma Water resource unit Chalk groundwater Supply side action information Implementation timetable Additional drought monitoring to commence when DTZ 2 is breached.
+Additional Deployable Output of action Additional 9 MI/d ion Catchment/Location River Mimram (FULL) rmal Water resource unit Chalk groundwater Additional DTZ 2 is bre commence other supports than droug environme required, standard account for source is at able to be Permissions required and constraints Additional DTZ 2 is bre commence other supports than droug environme required, standard account for source is at able to be Additional drought monitoring to commence when DTZ 2 is breached.
 Discussion for lifting provisions to commence when in or approaching DTZ 3 and all other supply options have been implemented other than drought orders and permits with higher environmental impacts.
 A public hearing might be required, should objections be received.
 If FULL is out of service at the time of application, it would require a minimum lead time of 6 months to account for recommissioning of source.
-When the source is already in use the drought permit will be able to be implemented immediately.
-Permissions required and constraints Permission from the Environment Agency is required.
+When the source is already in use the drought permit will be able to be implemented immediately. · Permission from the Environment Agency is required.
 Pre-application discussions will be frequently held with the Environment Agency.
 Discussions will also be held with Friends of the Mimram and local Parish